NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 An angular grid of $N$ equally spaced points in $[0, \pi/2]$ has $\Delta \theta = \frac{\pi}{2(N - 1)}$.
 Note that the same $r^2 \sin(\theta)$ weighting is necessary for the power in any cone, not just over all angles.

 A plot of the radiation pattern in polar coordinates and 3D is shown below.
 Note regarding the coordinate axes in the polar plot: 0° is in the $+z$ direction which is normal to the ground plane and 90° is in the $+r$ direction which is parallel to the ground plane.
 This is consistent with the convention for the polar angle $\theta$ used in spherical coordinates.
+Also note that the radial flux is a dimensionful quantity but because Meep uses $c = 1$, $\varepsilon_0 = 1$, and $\mu_0 = 1$ its units are arbitrary.

 ![](../images/disc_radiation_pattern_polar_vs_3d.png#center)